-- Set up a clean aquarium with pond, spring, or de-chlorinated tap water (74 degrees F).
-We recommend a minimum of 5 gallons for 12 tadpoles.
-Tap water can be de-chlorinated by letting it sit out for 48 hours or by adding a de-chlorinating solution such as Stresscoat 21 W 2338. - Make sure the habitat is away from direct sunlight and heaters.

-- You may use Aquarium Gravel 21 W 1800 as substrate, and you can decorate it with plants for hiding (live plants can serve as a natural food source). - It is highly recommended that you aerate the habitat.
+- Set up a clean aquarium with pond, spring, or de-chlorinated tap water (74° F).
+We recommend a minimum of 5-gallons for 12 tadpoles.
+Tap water can be de-chlorinated by letting it sit out for 48 hours or by adding a de-chlorinating solution (such as Fluval® Aquaplus 470308-824). - Make sure the habitat is away from direct sunlight and heaters. - You may use large river rocks or pieces of smooth slate as substrate, and you can decorate the habitat with plants for hiding (live plants can serve as a natural food source). - It is highly recommended that you gently aerate the habitat.
 You can aerate with a pump and air stone to improve oxygen and water circulation.